ThomasCurtin6/WK4_Project/Codebook.md

      *chk<-read.table(file="tidy_data.txt", header=TRUE)*

-This creates a simple data frame with 180 observations and three variables
+This creates a simple data frame with 14,220 observations and four variables